Chargeback: Merchant penalties

 The merchant's acquiring bank accepts the risk that the merchant will remain solvent over time as during a chargeback it has to return the funds to the cardholder, and that sum then has to be received back from the merchant, and thus has an incentive to take a keen interest in the merchant's products and business practices.
 Reducing consumer chargebacks is crucial to this endeavor.
 To encourage compliance, acquirers may charge merchants a penalty for each chargeback received.
 Payment service providers, such as PayPal, have a similar policy.
-PayPal Merchant charges $20 for each chargeback, when the transaction isn't covered by seller protection (regardless of whether or not it is the first) plus it will retain the original transaction fee.
+PayPal Merchant charges $20 for each chargeback, when the transaction is not covered by seller protection (regardless of whether or not it is the first) plus it will retain the original transaction fee.

 In addition, Visa and MasterCard may levy severe penalties against acquiring banks that retain merchants with high chargeback frequency.
 Acquirers typically pass such fines directly to the merchant.
 Merchants whose ratios stray too far out of compliance may trigger card association fines of $100 or more per chargeback.
 Merchant service providers may ultimately decline to provide an account for businesses with too high of a chargeback ratio.